gaoyangxiaozhu/DockerVI/README.md

     ```
 2. Edit the file **Deploy/config.js**, make necessary configuration changes such as hostname for deploy project and swarm address.

-3. Install DockerVI with the following commands.
+3. Install DockerVI with the following commands(Need networking for installing the dependencies).
 Note that the docker-compose process can take a while.
     ```sh
     $ cd Deploy
     $ ./prepare.sh